 To be sure, there are rather few fish species that meet all of the above criteria; this small list gets even shorter when the candidate must be (and stay) small enough to fit comfortably within the narrow confines of a so-called nano tank.

 Yes, it’s cool that nano aquaria can fit on your office desk.
 Sure, they’re cute.
 And they do indeed cost less to build and stock, something important to those on a strict budget.
 But let’s be honest about one thing: they most definitely are not necessarily easier to operate.
 Due to their limited volume, water quality can decline rapidly, often leading to algal plagues.
-Sharply fluctuating conditions, which are much more common in small systems, can stress the hardiest of fishes.
+Sharply fluctuating conditions, which are much more common in small systems, can stress the hardiest of fish species.
 A lack of personal space can leave many normally peaceable fish species at each others’ throats.
 Though it might seem counter-intuitive at first, successfully housing fishes in nano tanks can be a serious challenge!

 Given the unique difficulties in maintaining a healthy nano tank, one should put a lot of consideration into any prospective fishes prior to stocking one.
 In light of how few fish species are even barely suitable for these tiny systems, it might be hard to believe that any can truly thrive in them.
 But there is one: The court jester goby!

-Natural (and captive) history
+Natural (and captive) history of the Court Jester Goby

 Gobies (Family Gobiidae), being so small and typically amenable to aquarium conditions, are generally a must-have for small marine aquaria.
 Quite a few members of the family are already cultured commercially for use as ornamentals.
 However, even amongst its closest relatives, the court jester goby is a real stand-out in any size tank.
 As far as marine aquarists were concerned, everything about this species really changed when it became available to aquarists as an aquacultured species.